Smart Tachographs – what you need to know

 • reduce the admin burden on fleets

-Two significant benefits of installing a smart tachograph are that they allow remote communication with roadside inspection officers and they automatically record the location of the vehicle at the start and end of a journey, with regular updates made every 3 hours of driving time.
+Two main benefits of installing a smart tachograph are that they allow remote communication with roadside inspection officers and they automatically record the location of the vehicle at the start and end of a journey, with regular updates made every 3 hours of driving time.

 What does this mean for operators and drivers?